rdannog/rdannog/README.md

     <br/>
     <li>❤️ Interests: 💻 watch video essays on youtube, David Bowie, documental series, Drag Race, 🎶 listen to music and 📚 read books.</li><br/>
     <li>🎨 I love doing analog collages, watercolor paintings, singing and checking if my cactus are growing (they are growing nice)</li><br/>
-    <li>😇 I'm 23, identify myself as a non-binary person and I'm also a gemini.
+    <li>😇 I'm 24, identify myself as a transmasculine non-binary person and I'm also a gemini.
 My pronoums are he/they.</li><br/>
   </ul>
 </div>